 Pat Flynn: Hey.
 If email marketing is important to you, if making more sales is important to you, if providing a better customer experience before they become a customer and after they become a customer is important to you, then I would make sure you really pay attention to this episode.

-Today, I invited Brennan Dunn from RightMessage.com on the show.
+Pat Flynn: Today, I invited Brennan Dunn from RightMessage.com on the show.
 And RightMessage is probably one of the most mind-blowing tools that I've been able to use in my business over the last year.
 We've been experimenting with it and really playing with it over the past six to eight months.
-And it is about time to let you know about it, if you don't know about it already, because it’s a game changer.
+And it is about time to let you know about it, if you don't know about it already, because it a game changer.
 A game changer.
-[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

-So what we're gonna talk about today, is onsite and email personalization, segmentation, learning more about the market that you are serving already, and how to actually better serve them through learning by their actions and their answers to questions.
+Pat Flynn: So what we're gonna talk about today is, onsite and email personalization, segmentation, learning more about the market that you are serving already, and how to actually better serve them through learning by their actions and their answers to questions.
 And we're gonna talk about how to segment your audience, all about the interaction, so that you don't just make more money but you can better serve your people, too.
 It is amazing.

-Announcer: Welcome to The Smart Passive Income Podcast, where it's all about working hard now, so you can sit back and reap the benefits later.
-And now your host—he’s writing a new book as we speak—Pat Flynn!
+Announcer: Welcome to the Smart Passive Income podcast, where it's all about working hard now, so you can sit back and reap the benefits later.

-Pat: Hey, Team Flynn.
+Pat Flynn: Hey, Team Flynn.
 Welcome to Session 361 of the Smart Passive Income podcast.
-My name is Pat Flynn, here to help you make more money, save more time, and help more people too.
+My name is Pat Flynn, here to help you make more money, save more time, and help more people, too.
 And sometimes that happens as a result of inspiration.
 Sometimes that happens as a result of just learning strategies.
-And sometimes that happens because some tools give you the ability to do all of those things.
+And sometimes, that happens because some tools give you the ability to do all of those things.
 And saving time, helping more people, a great byproduct is making money.
-All these things come as a result of this tool and the principles that we're gonna talk about today with Brennan Dunn from RightMessage.com.
+All these things come as a result of this tool, and the principles that we're gonna talk about today with Brennan Dunn from RightMessage.com.

-He has an amazing story that ties into exactly why he developed this product.
+Pat Flynn: He has an amazing story that ties into exactly why he developed this product.
 It's very similar to the story that we heard with Nathan Berry, related to what he was doing before.
 And then how he just had this major pain and created a solution for email, which then became ConvertKit.
-[Full Disclosure: I’m a compensated advisor and an affiliate for ConvertKit.]

-This is Brennan's story about how, where he came from, what he needed, what he built, and now what he's offered for all of us.
+Pat Flynn: This is Brennan's story about how, where he came from, what he needed, what he built, and now, what he's offered for all of us.
 And again, like I said, this is a tool that we've been using, RightMessage, and it's been game changing.

-So, here we go, Brennan Dunn from RightMessage.com.
+Pat Flynn: So, here we go.
+Brennan Dunn from RightMessage.com.

-Hey, Brennan.
-Welcome to The Smart Passive Income podcast.
+Pat Flynn: Hey, Brennan.
+Welcome to the Smart Passive Income podcast.
 Thanks for being here, man.

 Brennan Dunn: Thanks so much, Pat.
 Good to be here.